Jagermeister/merge_ahead/docs/README.md

 # Merge Ahead
-Clone of merging blocks in a 4 by 4 grid
+Clone of merging blocks in a 4 by 4 grid.
+Blocks with the same value will combine to form larger blocks.
+See how high you can build your blocks without running out of room!

 HTML div based approach featuring:
 * Game state based music: New game, mid game, end of game